terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

     When the method of Repository interface of Spring Data JPA is used, the processes (5) and (6) are carried out automatically using Spring Data JPA functionality.

-    When using Mybatis2, repository needs to be implemented in Java or SQL mapping file.
-For example, refer to Åg:doc:`DataAccessMybatis2`Åh.

 |